 At date 0, all agents are identical and thus need not trade.
 For simplicity, we allow them to trade in the market at no cost.
-Agents' trading needs arise at date 1 after they observe their risk exposures $(Y, \lambda^i \text{ and } S)$.
-In order to trade at date 1, an agent has to pay a cost.
+Agents' trading needs arise at date 1 after they observe their risk exposures (Y, λ^i , and S).
+To trade at date 1, an agent has to pay a cost.
 He can either pay a cost c_m at date 0 before learning about his own trading needs, which allows him to trade at any time, or wait until after observing his shocks and pay a cost c to trade in the market if he chooses.

-Those who pay the ex ante cost will be in the market at all times, ready to trade with others.
-We call them "market makers," denoted by m.
+Those who pay the ex ante cost are in the market at all times, ready to trade with others.
+We call them market makers, denoted by m.
 Those who only pay the spot cost when they trade are called traders, denoted by n.
-Traders will demand liquidity when they cannot meet their own trading needs and market makers provide it in these circumstances.
+Traders demand liquidity when they cannot meet their own trading needs and market makers provide it in these circumstances.
 In actual markets, institutional or individual investors usually behave as traders in our model while dealers and hedge funds serve as market makers.
 By explicitly modeling the choice of becoming a trader or a market maker, we fully endogenize the need for liquidity as well as its supply.
 This allows us to examine the pricing and welfare implications of liquidity in a full equilibrium setting.